-By Jash Unadkat, Technical Content Writer at BrowserStack - May 10, 2021
+By Jash Unadkat, Technical Content Writer at BrowserStack - May 10, 2022

 That said, some bugs tend to appear more frequently than others.
-This article aims to point out some of these bugs.
+This article aims to point out the most common bugs in web applications and how you can keep a tab of them.
 Knowing them will help the QA community ensure that they do not miss out on detecting and resolving them while performing their next test.

-1. Cross Browser Adaptability Bugs
+Cross Browser Adaptability Bugs

-2. Form Validation Bugs
+Form Validation Bugs

-These types of bugs are often overlooked as they are considered a low priority.
+These bugs are often overlooked as they are considered a low priority.
 In this case, a form might misbehave or throw errors if invalid characters are entered in the validation fields.
 Surpassing the maximum length of an input field also leads to errors.